Venture-Coding/TheBeginning/README.md

 # TheBeginning

-In this repository I shall be including all the begineer level projects that I would complete in a day or two.
+In this repository I shall be including all the beginner level projects that I would complete in a day or two.
 Currently it includes the following :

 1) Virtual Assistant -